-At June 30, 2021 the District had \$16,929,584 of total Long-Term Debt Obligations.
+At June 30, 2022 the District had \$14,642,350 of total Long-Term Debt Obligations.
 Below is the listing of what makes up this total.

-GENERAL BOND OBLIGATIONS PAYABLE \$ 16,865,000
+GENERAL BOND OBLIGATIONS PAYABLE 14,625,000

-LEASE OBLIGATIONS PAYABLE 64,584
+LEASE OBLIGATIONS PAYABLE 17,350

-\$ 16,929,584
+14,642,350

-Of the District's Long Term Debt, \$2,242,234 is payable within one year.
+Of the District's Long-Term Debt, \$2,207,350 is payable within one year.
 During the District budget preparation, a 5-year plan was presented to the School Board to ensure annual debt payments are made, and the timeline to relieve the District of all currently existing debt by 2028.

-CURRENT FINANCIAL ISSUES AND CONCERNS
+CURRENT FNANCIAL ISSUES AND CONCERNS

-The Riverside School District is financially stable and for the first time in a decade has shown annual growth in back to back years.
+The Riverside School District is financially stable and for the first time in a decade.
 The District does not have a large industrial base and property taxes are generated by residential properties.

 Finances of the District depend primarily upon state revenues and local property taxes.
 Should the Commonwealth of Pennsylvania not increase the subsidy payments sufficiently, then local property taxes would need to be raised to meet any budget shortfall.
-The District did not raise property taxes for the 2021-2022 school year, and project to raise taxes below the Act 1 index for the next three years.
+The District did not raise property taxes for the 2022-2023 school year, and project to raise taxes below the Act 1 index for the next three years.